chaosprint/glicol/README.md

 - port it to browsers using `WebAssembly`, `AudioWorklet` and `SharedArrayBuffer`

-The main reason is to explore performant audio in browsers and pave the way for decentralised live coding collaboration.
+The main reason is to explore performant audio in browsers for easy access and live coding collaboration.

 The reward is that we now have an Rust audio lib called `glicol_synth`: